th2-net/th2-pico-operator/README.md

    enabled: false # true or false - default true
    start: 9000 # starting port number
    end: 9090 # ending port number
-defaultEnvironmentVariables: # map of <environment variable name, list of values> to apply for all run components
-   JAVA_TOOL_OPTIONS:
-      - "-XX:+ExitOnOutOfMemoryError"
-      - "-Dlog4j2.shutdownHookEnabled=false"
 defaultSchemaConfigs:
   location: cfg/defaultConfigs # location for default configs that should be copied for each schema
   configNames: # map of <configName, configFileName.extension> for default configs that are needed for each schema